ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ```

 These objects are also Base64-encoded.
-The encoded header and payload are combined with a digital signature
-, and all three components are concatenated with period.
-So when someone talking about `JWT` they probably meaning `JWS`.
+The encoded header and payload are combined with a digital signature, and all three components are concatenated with the period.
+So when someone talks about `JWT` they probably mean `JWS`.

 You can spot `JWT aka JWS` in a bearer token header.
-It will look something like that :
+It will look something like this:

 ```python
 Authorization: Bearer